t-costa/WIMP-Multihop-Protocol/src/README.md

 {
   "handle" : "forward_parent",
-  "data" : /* generic json message */
+  "data" : /* generic message */
+}

+### NETWORK_CHANGED
+Used to inform the sink that a change has occured in the network (a new node joined the network or one is dead or changed parent).

+{
+  "handle" : "network_changed",
+  "operation" : "new_child/removed_child",
+  "ip_child" : "ip1",
+  "ip_parent" : "ip2"
 }

 ### CHANGE_PARENT